Game Design & Production BS

 GMAP 395Advanced Game Design and Production3.0

-Select four of the following Gaming electives12.0
+Select from the following Gaming electives12.0

 Animation II